 With vinegar, mix with one part water to dilute, put in a spray bottle and test on a surface before applying it to bathrooms and kitchen countertops.

-Whether you have a yard of fresh grass, low-water-use Xeriscape design or traditional turf, when it rains, don’t water!
+Whether you have a yard of fresh grass, low-water-use xeriscape design or traditional turf, when it rains, don’t water!
 With natural moisture, there is no need to water on the regular schedule set by the sprinkler or drip irrigation system.
-Turn off the water for a day or two after a good rain storm and save mucho dinero.
+Turn off the water for a day or two after a good rainstorm and save money as well as water!

 10. Reset your irrigation timer